tejeswinisundaram/tejeswinisundaram.github.io/musings.md

 permalink: /musings/
 ---

-I shall be updating this page in a couple of days.
-Until then one can view my blog http://themerakisoul.blogspot.in/
+I shall be updating this page in a couple of days. <p>Until then one can view my blog  at <a href="http://themerakisoul.blogspot.in/">
+The Meraki Soul</a>.</p>